 The Coachmen Freelander is another extremely popular RV for families, and you’ll soon see why.
 With over 10 possible floor plans between the Freelander and the Freelander Premier, the Coachmen Freelander Class C offers you all the “good stuff” novice RVers quickly appreciate and experienced RVers demand.

-The Freelander mantra is to provide more factory installed features than anyone else, unparalleled value and reliable design and quality at an affordable price.
-The Freelander Class C Motorhome will win you over with its right balance of beauty, function, and value in a quality product that has lead the industry in sales for over a decade.
+The Freelander mantra is to provide more factory-installed features than anyone else, unparalleled value, and reliable design and quality at an affordable price.
+The Freelander Class C Motorhome has won me over with its right balance of beauty, function, and value in a quality product that has led the industry in sales for over a decade.

-In terms of the interior, this rig has U-shape and J-lounge dinettes which offer roomier seating and larger converted bed areas.
-All of these floorplans offer true residential sized queen or king beds in the master suite, which means that mom and dad don’t have to sacrifice their comfort while on the road!
-And for any traveling chefs: most of these rigs come equipped with a large residential sized fridge.
+In terms of the interior, this rig has U-shape and J-lounge dinettes which offer roomier seating and larger converted bed areas that are perfect for a family of 5.
+All of these floorplans offer true residential-sized queen or king beds in the master suite, which means I don’t have to sacrifice comfort while on the road!
+And for any traveling chefs like me: most of these rigs come equipped with a large residential-sized fridge, something I’m drawn to as an avid RV cook!

-There are even more perks to this rig, including larger fresh water tank capacities of around 50 gallons, optional tank heaters, and LED strip lighting both inside and outside along the awning.
-With multiple large access storage compartments, you will gain an average of 70 square feet of storage, no matter the floor plan you choose.
+There are even more perks to this rig, including larger fresh water tank capacities of around 50 gallons, optional tank heaters, and LED strip lighting both inside and outside along the awning so the outside area can become a cozy additional space.
+With multiple large access storage compartments, it’s possible to gain an average of 70 square feet of storage, no matter the floor plan!

-While the interior design is nothing special, having a reliable and well-built rig is sometimes all you need to have a great trip with your family.
-Plus, Coachmen offers so many floor plans so that you can really choose what works best for the whole family!
+While the interior design is nothing special, having a reliable and well-built rig is the most essential part of having a comfortable trip with all the family.
+Plus, Coachmen offers many floor plans so it’s easy to choose what works best for everyone!

 Best Diesel Option: Dynamax Isata 5

-The Isata 5 Series Class C Motorhome pairs luxury living with a powerful Cummins diesel engine and best in class towing.
-You no longer have to choose who or what gets left behind.
-Behind the wheel of the Isata 5 Series, you’ll enjoy a familiar and extremely comfortable truck cab, and you’ll find yourself making up reasons for just one more trip with the whole family.
+The Isata 5 Series Class C Motorhome pairs luxury living with a powerful Cummins diesel engine and best-in-class towing.
+I particularly like that I no longer have to choose who or what gets left behind with this rig as there’s simply so much space!
+Behind the wheel of the Isata 5 Series, there’s a familiar and extremely comfortable truck cab, and you’ll find yourself making up reasons for just one more trip with the whole family.

-As a division of Forest River, Dynamax offers a comprehensive and useful 2 year warranty on all of their rigs.
-Plus this chassis has four wheel drive, active brake assist, a quad view camera system, and a 10,000 pound towing capacity.
-It’s a beast, and this diesel engine won’t quit on you anytime soon!
+As a division of Forest River, Dynamax offers a comprehensive and useful 2-year warranty on all of their rigs.
+Plus, this chassis has four-wheel drive, active brake assist, a quad-view camera system, and a 10,000-pound towing capacity.
+It’s a beast, and I trust this diesel engine to not quit on me anytime soon!

 The Isata 5 is really quite luxurious inside.
-With blackout roller shades, shaker style cabinetry, a living room sound bar, and soft close drawer assist, the entire family will notice the amenities.
+With blackout roller shades, shaker-style cabinetry, a living room sound bar, and soft close drawer assist, the entire family will notice the amenities.
 And the outside is just as nice too!
-There’s a motion activated retractable awning, LED patio lights, and an optional exterior entertainment system.
+There’s a motion-activated retractable awning, LED patio lights, and an optional exterior entertainment system which is crucial in my eyes for enjoying time outside and keeping entertained.

 While the price tag on this rig is definitely something to consider, there’s no doubt in my mind that you will notice the amenities and upgraded interior, especially compared to other Class Cs on this list.
 It’s definitely worth checking out!

 Looking to get off the grid with the entire family?
-The Entegra Esteem has you covered with both its standard and optional features.
-While this is another rig with a price tag to sweat about, the luxurious features make this Class C a great option for the average family of five, especially if you’re looking for boondocking capabilities.
+The Entegra Esteem has everything covered with both its standard and optional features.
+While this is another rig with a price tag to sweat about, the luxurious features make this Class C a great option for the average family of five, especially when boondocking or off-grid capabilities are required.

-One of the first things you’ll notice about the Entegra Esteem is its fully custom-molded ABS surround in the cab-over area, featuring a panoramic window and power shade.
-Residential kitchens with abundant counter space, recessed burners and an option for two A/Cs on a 30-amp coach are just a few of the characteristics that make the Esteem one of a kind.
+One of the first things I’m drawn to with the Entegra Esteem is its fully custom-molded ABS surround in the cab-over area, featuring a panoramic window and power shade.
+This transforms the space, making it feel more like an apartment than a house on wheels!
+Residential kitchens with abundant counter space, recessed burners, and an option for two A/Cs on a 30-amp coach are just a few of the characteristics that make the Esteem one of a kind.

-With solar prep, an outdoor shower, an auto-changeover generator, and large holding tanks, this rig is ready to go wherever you want to take it.
+With solar prep, an outdoor shower, an auto-changeover generator, and large holding tanks, this rig is ready for all of my off-grid adventure dreams, and I have peace of mind that I can stay away from campgrounds for a while and still live like a queen!
 All the kiddos will have no trouble finding their favorite spot to sleep, as all of the bunks are rated for at least 300 pounds.
 While I wish they had a few more interior design options, the standard finishings will no doubt impress even the most discerning consumer.

-Entegra Coach’s industry leading 2-year limited warranty is double that of any other manufacturer and offers more coverage.
-On top of this 2 year warranty, Entegra Coach supports our customers with a 3-year limited structural warranty for areas like the roof, walls and floors.
-Plus on a sturdy Ford chassis, you shouldn’t have to worry about maintenance for some time.
+Entegra Coach’s industry-leading 2-year limited warranty is double that of any other manufacturer and offers more coverage.
+On top of this 2-year warranty, Entegra Coach supports its customers with a 3-year limited structural warranty for areas like the roof, walls, and floors.
+Since these are all crucial points on the RV, I feel comforted I’m covered if I encounter any issues on the road.
+Plus, on a sturdy Ford chassis, I know maintenance won’t be too overwhelming or needed often.

 This rig won’t make you feel like you are lacking for anything, even off the grid.
-It even has ample exterior storage, an exterior ladder leading to the roof, and marine-grade exterior speakers so that you can enjoy your time both inside and outside of your RV.
+It has ample exterior storage, an exterior ladder leading to the roof, and marine-grade exterior speakers so I’m able to enjoy time both inside and outside the RV.
 If you’re looking to get off the grid in style with the whole family, definitely give the Esteem a look over!

 Most Luxurious: Newmar Super Star

-If none of these other rigs have spoken to you yet in terms of luxury and distinct interior design, then the Newmar Super Star may be the Class C for you.
-Yes, the price tag is a bit shocking, but you will be getting what you pay for on this one.
-Plus, this rig is what’s known as a Super C, which means there will be ample room for the entire family!
-Just be prepared to maneuver a nearly 40 foot rig down the road…
+If none of these other rigs have spoken to you yet in terms of opulence and distinct interior design, then the Newmar Super Star may be the Class C that ticks the box.
+Yes, the price tag is a bit shocking, but this rig truly offers what many other RVs simply cannot – extravagance, luxury, and functionality intertwined.
+Plus, this rig is what’s known as a Super C, which means there will be ample room for an entire family of five!
+Just be prepared to maneuver a nearly 40-foot rig down the road…

-The 2022 Super Star is a shining example of Newmar engineering and innovation, sitting atop the Super C chassis.
-The industry-exclusive full air-ride cab means an incredibly smooth ride, and a wide wheelbase on their 40-foot models makes for even better ride quality.
-A large sky window above the cockpit lets natural light flood the space and a power shade for privacy.
-There’s also a full-wall slideout and exclusive step-free aisleway for more space than you thought possible in a Class C.
+The 2023 Super Star is a shining example of Newmar engineering and innovation, sitting atop the Super C Freightliner M2 106 chassis.
+The industry-exclusive full air-ride cab means an incredibly smooth ride and a wide wheelbase on their 40-foot models makes for even better ride quality.
+A large sky window above the cockpit lets natural light flood the space and a power shade is ready to go when I need a little privacy.
+There’s also a full-wall slideout and exclusive step-free aisleway for more space than I thought possible in a Class C, just be sure to maintain the slide and seals!

-The Super Star Class C motorhome is available in four distinctive floor plans, three of which are new for 2022.
+The Super Star Class C motorhome is available in five distinctive floor plans, one of which is new for 2023.
 All floor plans come with a full-wall slideout and feature hardwood fascia.
 When extended, it adds ample square footage to an already spacious cabin.
-The all-new 4065 floor plan can host the whole family with a king bed in the master, bunk beds mid-coach, and a 74-inch hide-a-bed sofa in the living space.
+The all-new 3729-floor plan can host the whole family with a retracting queen bed in the master, bunk beds mid-coach, and a 74-inch hide-a-bed sofa in the living space.

-The Super Star offers you and your family of five a perfect retreat.
-Enjoy comfort throughout, with a new 9” Xite dash monitor system, Harman/JBL sound system and subwoofer, and remote-controlled exterior mirrors with defrost.
-After you’ve reached your destination, settle into the Samsung 50” 4K LED TV and Bose soundbar.
-And no matter the season, you’ll stay comfortable with two Penguin heat pump air conditioners with wall‑mounted sensors!
+The Super Star offers a family of five a perfect retreat.
+I particularly like the thought that’s been given to comfort throughout, as there is a 9” Xite dash monitor system, Harman/JBL sound system and subwoofer, and remote-controlled exterior mirrors with defrost.
+And after I’ve driven for hours and reached my destination, my partner and I can settle into the Samsung 50” 4K LED TV and Bose soundbar.
+No matter the season, we can stay comfortable with two Penguin heat pump air conditioners with wall‑mounted sensors!

-Best for Families with Pets: Forest River Forester
+Best For Families With Pets: Forest River Forester Classic

 Worried about finding a floor plan that’s right for you, your family, and your pets?
 Thankfully Forest River has you covered with their Forester model of Class C motorhome.
-With four different models- the Classic, LE, MBS, and TS- you will no doubt find a floor plan that suits your needs perfectly.
+With four different models- the Classic, LE, MBS, and TS- I’m certain you’ll no doubt find a floor plan to suit your family’s needs perfectly.
 Let’s go over them in more depth.

-The Classic model is built on a Ford chassis and features many convenient slide outs; the largest model is perfect for large families, as it has bunk beds!
-Plus this model is probably the best out of all of them for a family of five plus pets because of its ample storage solutions and durable interior design.
+The Classic model, as shown in the picture above, is built on a Ford chassis and features many convenient slide-outs; the largest model is perfect for large families, as it has bunk beds!
+Plus, this model is probably the best out of all of them for a family of five with pets because of its ample storage solutions and durable interior design.

 The Forester LE is on a Chevy chassis, making it a bit more compact, but with the same fantastic standard features from Forest River.
-The MBS is built on a- you guessed it- Mercedes Benz chassis, with the entire left side of the rig made up of slide outs.
-And finally the TS is built on a Ford Transit chassis, making it the most compact of them all.
+The MBS is built on, you guessed it- Mercedes Benz chassis, with the entire left side of the rig, made up of slide-outs.
+And finally, the TS is built on a Ford Transit chassis, making it the most compact of them all and probably the least suited to a large family with pets.

 Conclusion